-Update 11/3/2021: One of our favorite plant-based success stories has been elected mayor of New York City.
-Watch our five-minute documentary film with NYC Mayor-elect Eric Adams, and read his first-person account of his plant-based journey below!
+Update 1/3/2022: One of our favorite plant-based success stories is now mayor of New York City.
+Watch our five-minute documentary film with NYC Mayor Eric Adams, and read his first-person account of his plant-based journey below!

 My plant-based journey started in early 2016.
 I was having vision problems and tingling in my hands and feet, but I did the typical American man thing.
 From playing football, you learn to suck it up.

 Shock, Then Determination